Brookfield Beautification Commission (BBC)

-Sponsored by the Brookfield Beautification Commission, Project N.I.C.E. and the volunteers who make it happen have been creating a positive impact on the Village of Brookfield for almost 20 years!
+Sponsored by the Brookfield Beautification Commission, Project N.I.C.E. and the volunteers who make it happen have been creating a positive impact on the Village of Brookfield for over 20 years!

-WAIVERSDownload and complete the appropriate waiver below.
-Note that organizational waivers (official groups) must include a certificate of insurance.
+- Note: Orgnizational waivers (official groupds) must include a certificate of insurance.